PeterMosmans/gitlab-demolab/README.rst

-The ``.env`` file itself not supplied in this repository, but an example is: To quickly get started, copy the file ``env-example`` file to ``.env``, edit the values, and you're good to go.
+The ``.env`` file itself not supplied in this repository, but an example is: To quickly get started, copy the file ``env-example`` file to ``.env``, edit the values (especially the SonarQube and GitLab passwords), and you're good to go.

 .. code-block:: console